We surveyed 7392 Americans from all across the States about their experience with Long-Distance Relationships (LDR).

 It seems like no one can agree exactly on what a long-distance relationship is exactly.

-For this question survey respondents could provide more than one answer, and many did (they can add their own too, but we didn’t find any surprising insights there).
-Percentages given for this finding means how many respondents out of the total gave this answer.
+For this question, survey respondents could provide more than one answer, and many did (they can add their own too, but we didn’t find any surprising insights there).
+Percentages given for this finding mean how many respondents out of the total gave this answer.

 For example, the top answer was “Living at least 2 hours travel distance away”, with 51% of respondents agreeing this was one way to define an LDR.

 Answers to the question “What is necessary to call a relationship long-distance?” included: